-- 2. In any case where a convicted person has received a pardon without immediate restoration of his civil rights, fand has not been convicted of any offense greater than a traffic violation within 5 years after such pardon, he may apply to the state board of pardons commissioners for restoration of his civil rights and release from penalties and disabilities resulting from the offense or crime of which he was convicted.
-[If, after investigation,] - 3.
-Upon receiving an application pursuant to subsection 2, the board [determines that] shall determine whether the applicant [meets the requirements of this subsection, it] has received a pardon.
-If the board determines that the applicant has received a pardon, the board shall, as soon as reasonably practicable, restore him to his civil rights and release him from all penalties and disabilities resulting from the offense or crime of which he was convicted.
-[If the board refuses to grant such restoration and release, the applicant may, after notice to the board, petition the district court in which the conviction was obtained for an order directing the board to grant such restoration and release.] - 4.
-An applicant must not be required to pay a fee to have his civil rights restored or to be released from penalties and disabilities pursuant to this section. - Sec.
+- (g) Shall require him to submit to at least one test for exposure to the human immunodeficiency virus. - 2.
+The costs authorized in paragraphs (a), [(d), (e) and] (e), (f) and (g) of subsection 1 must be paid out of the appropriate account within the state general fund for the use of the department as other claims against the state are paid to the extent that the costs have not been paid in accordance with subsection 5 of NRS 209.221 and NRS 209.246. - Sec.
+11. NRS 213.090 is hereby amended to read as follows: - 213.090 1.
+When a pardon is granted for any offense committed, the pardon may or may not include restoration of civil rights.
+If the pardon includes restoration of civil rights, it shall be so stated in the instrument or certificate of pardon; and when granted upon conditions, limitations or restrictions, they shall be fully set forth in the instrument. - 2.
+In any case where a convicted person has received a pardon without immediate restoration of his civil rights, fand has not been convicted of any offense greater than a traffic violation within 5 years after such pardon, he may apply to the state board of pardons commissioners for restoration of his civil rights and release from penalties and disabilities resulting from the offense or crime of which he was convicted.
+If, after investigation, the board determines that the applicant [meets the requirements of this subsection,] has received a pardon, it shall restore him to his civil rights and release him from all penalties and disabilities resulting from the offense or crime of which he was convicted.
+If the board refuses to grant such restoration and release, the applicant may, after notice to the board, petition the district court in which the conviction was obtained for an order directing the board to grant such restoration and release. - Sec.
 12. NRS 213.155 is hereby amended to read as follows: - 213.155 1.
 The board may restore a paroled prisoner to his civil rights, conditioned upon the prisoner receiving an honorable discharge from parole pursuant to NRS 213.154.
 Such restoration must take effect at the expiration of the parole of the prisoner. - 2.
-In any case where a convicted person has completed his parole without immediate restoration of his civil rights [,] and has been issued an honorable discharge from parole pursuant to NRS 213.154, [and has not been convicted of any offense greater than a traffic violation within 5 years after completion of parole.] he may apply to the [state board of parole commissioners for] division to request a restoration of his civil rights and release from penalties and disabilities which resulted from the offense or crime of which he was convicted.
-[The application must be accompanied by a current, certified record of the applicant's criminal history received from the central repository for Nevada records of criminal history.
-If, after investigation, the board determines that the applicant meets the requirements of this subsection, it] - 3.
-Upon receiving an application pursuant to subsection 2, the division shall determine whether the applicant has received an honorable discharge from parole.
-If the division determines that the applicant has received an honorable discharge, the division shall forward the application to the board. - 4.
-Upon receiving an application pursuant to subsection 3, the board shall, as soon as reasonably practicable, restore [him] the applicant to his civil rights and release him from all penalties and disabilities resulting from the offense or crime of which he was convicted.
-[If the board refuses to grant such restoration and release, the applicant may, after notice to the board, petition the district court in which the conviction was obtained for an order directing the board to grant such restoration and release.]
+In any case where a convicted person has completed his parole without immediate restoration of his civil rights [,] and has been issued an honorable discharge from parole pursuant to NRS 213.154, [and has not been convicted of any offense greater than a traffic violation within 5 years after completion of parole,] he may apply to the state board of parole commissioners for restoration of his civil rights and release from penalties and disabilities which resulted from the offense or crime of which he was convicted.
+[The application must be accompanied by a current, certified record of the applicant's criminal history received from the central repository for Nevada records of criminal history.]
+If, after investigation, the board determines that the applicant [meets the requirements of this subsection,] has received an honorable discharge from parole, it shall restore him to his civil rights and release him from all penalties and disabilities resulting from the offense or crime of which he was convicted.
+If the board refuses to grant such restoration and release, the applicant may, after notice to the board, petition the district court in which the conviction was obtained for an order directing the board to grant such restoration and release.